SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Background and Related Work

 \subsection{Deconvolution}

 Many works tackle blind (unknown PSF)~\cite{levin2009understanding} and non-blind (known PSF) deconvolution for camera-based imaging~\cite{wang2014recent}, microscopy~\cite{sibarita2005deconvolution}, astronomy~\cite{starck2002deconvolution}, and seismology~\cite{ulrych1971application}.
-As deconvolution is ill-posed, these methods typically use smoothness priors such as total variation (TV) and gradient regularization to recover favorable solutions~\cite{chan1998total, chan2005recent}.
+Deconvolution is ill-posed since a solution might not exist, might not be unique, or might be unstable when small amounts of noise exist in the data \cite{bertero2005image}.
+As such, deconvolution methods leverage priors such as such as total variation (TV) and gradient regularization to recover favorable solutions~\cite{bertero2005image, chan1998total, chan2005recent}.
 We implement a deconvolution method based off the TV and gradient regularization priors to better contextualize the performance of our method within this body of work.

 de Heering et al.~\cite{Heering} presented the first formulation of the deconvolution problem for SAS and propose a deconvolution algorithm called BREMEN.
 The BREMEN algorithm assumes a spatially-invariant SAS PSF that does not consider the phase of the underlying signals.
-To highlight the limitations of this assumption, we implement BREMEN to serve as a baseline comparison to our proposed approach.
+To highlight the limitations of this assumption, we implement BREMEN to serve as a competing method for the proposed approach.
 In subsequent work, Marston et al.~\cite{marston2010scattering} presents a Wiener deconvolution algorithm which preserves phase information and enhances image features.
-As such, we implement a Wiener deconvolution method to serve as an additional baseline to our proposed approach.
+As such, we implement a Wiener deconvolution method to serve as an additional competing method.

 Pailhas et al.~\cite{Pailhas2017} present a sampling scheme for ensuring the SAS PSF is spatially-invariant in circular SAS and introduce a deconvolution method based on atom wavelets.
 However, the proposed method requires sampling a new PSF for each image pixel in the scene which is not computationally tractable for practical scenes containing on the order of $100,000$ pixels.
 In later work, the same authors~\cite{pailhas20192d} derive analytical expressions for the CSAS PSF and describe theory that we leverage in our method's formulation.